Principle Law of Supply and Demand

 Oligopoly: The given market is controlled by a small group of companies.

-Monopoly : A single company dominates the entire market for a type of product or service, which is often translated into high prices and a low quality monopolized product or service.
+Monopoly: A single company dominates the entire market for a type of product or service.
+Actually, this is often translated into high prices and a low-quality monopolized product or service.

 Oligopsonio: It is a type of market in which there are few plaintiffs, although there can be a lot of bidders.
-Therefore, the control and the power over prices and the conditions of purchase in the market, resides in the plaintiffs or buyers.
+Therefore, the control and the power over prices and the conditions of purchase in the market reside in the plaintiffs or buyers.

 Monophonic: It is a market structure where there is a single plaintiff or buyer.
 While there may be one or more bidders.

-Let’s look at graphically when the competition is not perfect and the sellers can affect the price of the good.
-For example, if the supply (O) necessarily reduces its production, it will cause an increase in the price of the good in question, and the demand for that good will is reduced.
+Let’s look at graphically when the competition is not perfect and the sellers can affect the price of the goods.
+For example, if the supply (O) necessarily reduces its production, it will cause an increase in the price of the good in question, and the demand for that goodwill is reduced.